Home

 When you have a sleep disorder, you may have trouble falling asleep, staying asleep, or breathing during sleep, which can lead to poor sleep quality and health risks.
 Symptoms may include fatigue, daytime sleepiness, or other physical symptoms that interfere with daily life.

 Insomnia, for example, is a sleep disorder characterized by an inability to fall asleep or to get enough sleep so that you feel rested.
 Another serious sleep disorder, sleep apnea, causes sufferers to repeatedly stop breathing during sleep, which can lead to dangerous health implications.
+If your lack of sleep (or too much sleep) interferes with your daily routine and/or your wellness, you may have a sleep disorder.

 What is Anxiety Disorder?